awslabs/amazon-kinesis-connector-flink/README.md

 This connector is supported for Flink 1.8.
 This connector does not support Flink 1.11+ due to a backward incompatible change in the `DeserializationSchema`.
-Other versions of Flink lower than 1.11 may work, but are not tested.
+Other versions of Flink lower than 1.11 may work, but are not officially supported.

 ## Support